tddwizard/magento2-dockerized/README.md

 A composer package for dockerizing Magento 2

-The composer package **arvatoscm/dockerize-magento2** deploys docker infrastructure defintion files such as [docker-compose.yml](docker-compose.yml) to your Magento 2 root folder and enables you to host your Magento 2 shops without having to install Apache/Nginx, MySQL or PHP on your system.
+The composer package **tddwizard/magento2-dockerized** deploys docker infrastructure defintion files such as [docker-compose.yml](docker-compose.yml) to your Magento 2 root folder and enables you to host your Magento 2 shops without having to install Apache/Nginx, MySQL or PHP on your system.

 ## Package Name

-`arvatoscm/dockerize-magento2`
+ `tddwizard/magento2-dockerized` (fork of `tddwizard/magento2-dockerized`)

 ## Software Requirements